bhaskardua/FSWD-Project-6-Linux-Server-Configuration/README.md

     - `pip install flask sqlalchemy oauth2client`
     - To make the .git directory publicly inaccessible put this in an .htaccess file at the root of the web server: `RedirectMatch 404 /\.git`
 9. Amazon EC2 Instance's public URL: http://ec2-35-165-244-231.us-west-2.compute.amazonaws.com/
-Used this url when configuring Google connect authentication.
+    - Used this url when configuring Google connect authentication.
+    - Installed Munin for monitoring.
+Accessible from http://ec2-35-165-244-231.us-west-2.compute.amazonaws.com/munin

 ## Third-party resources